Lambley Village, Nottinghamshire

 an excellent academic record.
 The village is also home to many small businesses,

-and possesses three public houses - The Robin Hood & Little John, The Woodlark Inn, and, some way out of the actual village, The Traveller's Rest.
+and possesses four public houses - The Lambley Village Kitchen, The Robin Hood & Little John, The Woodlark Inn, and, some way out of the actual village, The Traveller's Rest.
 The most famous

 natural feature of the village is probably Lambley Dumbles, a series of small,

 deep, valleys running into the village from the direction of Mapperley Plains, to